jrule5960/Tree-Cutting-Database/README.md

 - **Karim:**
   - Did a lot of the backend coding with the tables so that everything was connected.
   - Styling the website
   - Coming up with the classes for the tables.
+  - ### Part 2: Combined Hours of Work -12 hours

+### Part 3: Combined Hours of Work -10 hours
+- **Jacob:**
+  - Created the web interfaces for each statement.
+  - Helped with select statements.
+  - Provided coding assistance.

+- **Karim:**
+  - Did a lot of the backend coding with the select statements so every query is correct.
+  - Styling the website
+  - Coding assitance.

 ## Usage